oracle-quickstart/oke-k8s-atp-boilerplate/README.md

-# OKE app development boilerplate when using Autonomous Database and Streaming
+# App development boilerplate for OKE with Autonomous Database and Streaming

 This is a template repository with a working demo project to showcase building a micro-services based application in a remote cluster environment.

-The OCI Service Broker lets you provision PaaS services like Autonomous Database, Streaming or Object Storage via kubernetes manifests.
+The OCI Service Broker lets you provision PaaS services like Autonomous Database, Streaming or Object Storage via Kubernetes manifests.
 When working with those external PaaS services, it is difficult to simulate them in a local environment, so it is often required to develop in a remote cluster.

 This repository provides tooling and an example application to manage such a development project on OKE, using underlying tools like Kustomize and Skaffold to develop, debug and deploy to production.